 Matthew then went on to join the West End cast of Charlie and the Chocolate Factory at Theatre Royal, Drury Lane.
 Directed by Sam Mendes, Matthew was understudy for the role of Mr Beauregarde and worked as the Children’s Director.
 Matthew spent two years with the production and was part of the process of putting numerous children into the show.

 Following Charlie, Matthew spent a year playing the role of Doctor and Understudying Mr Wormwood and Rudolpho in the Royal Shakespeare Company's West End Production of Matilda at the Cambridge Theatre.

 Matthew then took on the role of Skimbleshanks and Understudied the roles of Rum Tum Tugger, Bustopher Jones and Gus in the International Tour of Andrew Lloyd Webber's Cats the Musical.
 Matthew toured with the show for a year and half, playing throughout Hong Kong, China and Europe.

-Last year Matthew performed in Joseph and the Amazing Technicolor Dreamcoat at the London Palladium, directed by Laurence Connor.
-Matthew was most recently a Swing in Waitress the Musical, West End, covering the roles of Dr Pomatter and Ogie.
+In the Summer of 2019 Matthew performed in Joseph and the Amazing Technicolor Dreamcoat at the London Palladium, directed by Laurence Connor.
+Following Joseph, Matthew was a Swing in Waitress the Musical, West End, covering the roles of Dr Pomatter and Ogie.